-If we have decided to visit it, we must return on our steps to the canal, from whose bridge you can observe the well-restored medieval castle of Ghent (Gravensteen); open from 10 am to 6 pm in summer, 9 am to 5 pm in winter, adult admission € 10.
+If we have decided to visit it, we must return on our steps to the canal, from whose bridge you can observe the well-restored medieval castle of Ghent (Gravensteen); open from 10 am to 6 pm, adult admission € 10.
 It is interesting, although it is true that the admission seemed too expensive to me.

 And now is the time to wander around the area immediately east of the castle, Patershol, the trendy district, where you will find a large number of beerhouses and restaurants, many of which overlook the canal.

 We cross in a southeasterly direction the Zuivel bridge.
 Continuing straight on, we will reach the main square of the city, Vrijdagmarkt.
 It is delimited by 3 floor buildings with triangular roofs, with a statue in the center.
 Almost everyplace at street level are restaurants, cafes or shops, almost all of food and typical products.
 From the square you can see the three towers, specially the central one, of the enormous church of St James (Sint-Jacobskerk), romanesque in its origins, with gothic additions.